szilard/benchm-ml/README.md

 their [installation](0-init/1-install.md) is trivial ([version information here](0-init/1a-versions.txt)).
 For some of the models that ran out of memory for the larger data sizes a r3.8xlarge instance (32 cores, 250GB RAM) has been used occasionally.
-For deep learning on GPUs, p2.xlarge (1 GPU with 12GB video memory, 4 CPU cores, 60GB RAM) and p2.8xlarge (8 GPUs with 12GB video memory each, 32 CPU cores, 480GB RAM) have been used. instance has been used.
+For deep learning on GPUs, p2.xlarge (1 GPU with 12GB video memory, 4 CPU cores, 60GB RAM) and p2.8xlarge (8 GPUs with 12GB video memory each, 32 CPU cores, 480GB RAM) instances have been used.

 ## Results